lukas-vlcek/index_time_date/README.md

 - index value as non analyzed string into \[another\] field (this is what we use field `date` for)
 - or we must **disable `store`** for particular field and **enable `_source`** (which requires more disk space) at the same time, however, any custom **date-time format in mapping is ignored** in the case and the value is returned as is

-Note: disabling `_source` might not be possible for some future ES version, see <https://github.com/elastic/elasticsearch/pull/10915> and <https://github.com/elastic/elasticsearch/pull/11171> which reverted this change back.
-(TODO investigate more).
+Note: disabling `_source` might not be possible for some future ES versions, see <https://github.com/elastic/elasticsearch/pull/10915> and <https://github.com/elastic/elasticsearch/pull/11171> which reverted this change back.

+The `_source` field seems to be a bit "confusing and controversial" topic in Elasticsearch.
+For example, the official documentation [reads](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/root-object.html#source-field) that:

+> The whole document is already stored as the `_source` field.
+It is almost always better to just extract the fields that you need by using the `_source` parameter.

+but Simon W. says [here](https://github.com/elastic/elasticsearch/issues/20068#issuecomment-244399363):

+> I am personally convinced we should never access `_source` in an aggregation.
+I think the majority of the users do NOT understand what that means ie. decompressing the ENTIRE document to access a single field.

 --